Code-Institute-Submissions/laila-ba-Ghibli-Theories/README.md

 - When the logo is clicked, it brings the user to the Home Page.
 This has been tested on desktop, tablet, and mobile views and from all pages.
 - The navigation links change depending on if the user is authorized or not, this has been tested.
-  Authorised user - Home, Browse, Profile, Add , Log Out Unauthorised user - Home, Items, Register, Log In
+  Authorised user - Home, Browse, Profile, Add , Log Out Unauthorised user - Home, Register, Log In
 - All links in the navbar are working and have been tested.
 - The hamburger menu appears on screen sizes smaller than 992px.
 When clicked/tapped, it expands to reveal page links.
 These have been tested and are working as expected.

-#### Navigation Bar

 - When the social links are clicked, they open the relevant social media page.

 #### Home